NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 ...

 ## 5. Development Schedule
-The date of deliverable for Architectural prototype, schedule and number of sprints for MVP1 has been changed from the original requirements to incorporate the number of issues identified during MVP planning.
+The schedule and number of sprints for MVP1 has been changed from the requirements documents to incorporate the number of issues identified during MVP planning.
+Initial estimate of budget from project requiremets has been reduced as client has agreed to get the data.

 Key dates for project deliverables:
-1. Architectural prototype - 26 May, 2019
+1. Architectural prototype - 13 May, 2019
 1. Minimum viable product - 7 June, 2019
 1. Further releases:
     1. Release 1.1 - 8 August, 2019